apache/hadoop/hadoop-yarn-project/hadoop-yarn/hadoop-yarn-site/src/site/markdown/Federation.md

   The PolicyManager is providing a combination of RouterPolicy and AMRMPolicy.
 Currently, We offer six types of PolicyManagers:
   - HashBroadcastPolicyManager
     - Policy that routes applications via hashing of their queuename, and broadcast resource requests.
 This picks a HashBasedRouterPolicy for the router and a BroadcastAMRMProxyPolicy for the amrmproxy as they are designed to work together.
-    - We configure to use this policy
+    - We configure to use this policy:
     ```xml
       <property>
          <name>yarn.federation.policy-manager</name>